 Coffee plants were first brought to Hawaii in the early 1800's, but it was not until the early part of the 20th century that coffee production finally took off, primarily on small farms.

-As is the case with macadamia nuts, roasted coffee beans or pre-ground coffee are less expensive to purchase while you're in Hawaii than buying it locally back home.
-It's not surprising to find many island visitors purchasing coffee to take home with them or even shipping it back home.
-Many of the state's coffee farms now have their own websites and will ship their product to you and a considerable savings compared to your local store.
+As is the case with macadamia nuts, roasted coffee beans, and pre-ground coffee are less expensive to purchase while you're in Hawaii.
+It's not surprising to find many island visitors stocking up on coffee in order to bring it back home.
+To help combat high shipping costs tourists may face, many Hawaiian coffee farms have their own websites and will ship products at a considerable saving.

-Let's take a look at some of the different types of coffee available in Hawaii.
+Let's take a closer look at some of the different styles of coffee in Hawaii.

 Hawaii, The Big Island

-With almost half of the total coffee grown in Hawaii, over 600 independent farms and grown exclusively within the borders of North and South Kona on the Big Island of Hawaii, 100% Kona Coffee has a delicate, aromatic flavor that is often used as a blend with harsher, foreign coffees.
-Coffee aficionados, however, consider 100% Kona Coffee to be the only way to go, but be aware, some folks, who are not used to drinking it, find it to be stronger than they are used to.
+Grown on over 600 independent farms and exclusively within the borders of North and South Kona on the Big Island of Hawaii, Kona Coffee has a delicate, aromatic flavor.
+It accounts for almost half of the total coffee grown in Hawaii and is often used as a blend with harsher, foreign coffees.
+Coffee aficionados, however, consider 100 percent Kona Coffee to be the only way to go, but be aware, as some folks find it to be quite strong.

-If planning a visit to the Big Island in the fall, be sure to plan your stay around the annual Kona Coffee Cultural Festival, held every November.
+If planning a visit to the Big Island later in the year, be sure to plan your stay around the annual Kona Coffee Cultural Festival, held every November.

 Ka'u Coffee is grown on the slopes of Mauna Loa above Pahala in the Ka'u (most southern) District of the Big Island of Hawaii.

 First farmed by former sugar cane workers in 1996, Ka'u Coffee has become a big success with high placement in national and regional tasting competitions.
 Ka'u coffee is known for having a distinctive aroma with a floral bouquet and very smooth taste.